ethanwang1213/Next_NFT_Tobi/README.md

 # Tobiratory Web Project

-This is a monorepo project for two Next.js applications with shared components and utilities, using Turborepo.
+This is a monorepo project for Next.js applications with shared components and utilities, using Turborepo.
 This project is intended for team development.

 ## Prerequisites